 Halfpage

 Copenhagen has a new piece of bicycle infrastructure.
-The so-called “Cykelslangen”, the “Bicycle Snake”, is a cycle superhighway that increases the ease and efficiency of daily commutes in the city.
+The city planners designed the so-called ‘Cykelslangen,’ the ‘Bicycle Snake,’ as a cycle superhighway that increases the ease and efficiency of daily commutes in the city.
 It not only marks another step in Copenhagen’s vision of becoming an eco-metropolis, it also allows a glimpse into the complex structure of a modern city.

 The Bicycle Snake: Life between buildings

 The Bicycle Snake measures 5.5 meters above ground level at its highest point, and resting on elegant, evenly spaced white pilotis.
-It has replaced what used to be an uncomfortable bicycle trek down two flights of stairs, followed by a slow, cautious ride through crowded pedestrian plazas.
+The bridge has replaced what was previously an uncomfortable bicycle trek down two flights of stairs, followed by a slow, cautious ride through crowded pedestrian plazas.
 Now, in less than one minute, cyclists glide along the gentle curvature of the striking orange-covered cycle bridge between buildings and over water to the harbor.

 Cyclists use the bridge day and night.
 It cultivates a human dimension in an otherwise awkward and soulless configuration of looming concrete and glass structures along Copenhagen’s harbor front.
-The vision of Danish urbanist Jan Gehl of multi-use, human-scale “life between buildings” is performed almost perfectly on the Cykelslangen.
+Danish urbanist Jan Gehl’s vision of multi-use, human-scale ‘life between buildings’ manifests almost perfectly on the Cykelslangen.
 The path leads the cyclists to a pedestrian square, which offers space for movement, sitting, and the opportunity to be watched both from above and below.

-The version of a green city also lives up to the new design and proves that the city can actually deliver on its promise of being carbon-free by 2025.
-This vision has since become an internationally renowned green-city brand, as Copenhagen has been named the European Green Capital (2014) and the world’s most livable city by Monocle (2014).
+The new design aligns with the vision of a green city and proves that the city can actually deliver on its promise of being carbon-free by 2025.
+Copenhagen has transformed this vision into an internationally renowned green-city brand, earning the titles of European Green Capital (2014) and the world’s most livable city by Monocle (2014).
 One delightful ride down the Bicycle Snake authenticates that this green-city brand lives on in the space between buildings.

 Medium Rectangle